hinchley/slock/readme.md

 This is Pete Hinchley's fork of slock: https://tools.suckless.org/slock/

 ## Changes
-It is based on version 1.5 of slock with updated colours from the Catppuccin theme.
+It is based on version 1.5 of slock with updated colours from the Dracula theme.

 ## Build
 To build and install slock: